Frequently Asked Questions

 Approach the parking gate slowly; the gates are mechanical and may require a second or two to open.
 Drive at a slow speed within about 3 feet of the antenna.

-The antenna is mounted on the yellow pole at the foot of the island.
-When you get within 10 feet of the antenna, your transponder will reflect a low frequency radio wave specific to your transponder and the gate will open.
+The antenna is mounted on the pole at the foot of the island.
+When you get within 10 feet of the antenna, your hang tag will reflect a low frequency radio wave specific to your permit and the gate will open.

 Do not tailgate; the vehicle ahead of you may obstruct the radio frequency path between your device and the antenna.